Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Safety and performance analysis

 The condition in \eqref{26} represents a safety-conscious ego vehicle.
 That is, if safe strategies exist, then a global minimizer of $J_i$ should be one of them.
 Such a cost function can be designed by incorporating the safety constraint as a barrier in $J_i$, using, for example, the interior-point method \cite{IPM1,IPM2}.
 A detailed example of how to design such a cost function is provided in Section \ref{simulation}. \end{remark}

 The safety guarantee in Theorem \ref{t3} does not assume any specific behaviors of the surrounding agents.
 The surrounding agents can behave freely, be non-cooperative, or even be safety-agnostic.
 In the worst case, where all other agents aim to crash into the ego vehicle, the ego vehicle safety may not be maintained because a safe strategy does not exist.
 However, as long as a safe strategy exists, i.e., $\mathcal{A}_{i}^{safe}(t,T)\neq\emptyset$, the PCPG leads to the ego vehicle safety.
-Here $\mathcal{A}_{i}^{safe}(t,T)$ is defined based on forward reachable set $\mathcal{X}_{i}^{safe}(\hat{x}_{-i}(\tau|t))$ in \eqref{25}, the computation of which can be realized using, for example, reachability-based trajectory design (RTD) \cite{RTD}, which can also facilitate the identification of safe trajectories.
+Here $\mathcal{A}_{i}^{safe}(t,T)$ is defined based on the forward reachable set $\mathcal{X}_{i}^{safe}(\hat{x}_{-i}(\tau|t))$ in \eqref{25}, the computation of which can be realized using, for example, reachability-based trajectory design (RTD) \cite{RTD}.

 In a situation where a safe strategy does not exist, i.e., $\mathcal{A}_{i}^{safe}(t,T)=\emptyset$, the outcome from the PCPG provides a minimum loss strategy for the ego vehicle, in the sense that $J_i$ is minimized subject to $\mathbf{\hat{a}}^*_{-i}(t)$.
 Note that $\mathcal{A}_{i}^{safe}(t,T)=\emptyset$ does not mean that a collision would definitely happen, as whether a collision happens depends on other agents' actions as well.
 If other agents are also safety-conscious, then the PCPG enables the ego vehicle to collaborate with others to avoid collision, because the outcome from the PG is not only individually optimal, but also optimizes the ``team interest" of all agents, none of which desires a collision.